Phloem: Origin

+They can be taken up through two processes, either an active process or a passive process of absorption, the water is that the absorption of the movement of water without a lot of energy, and do not require any energy within the process, but in active transporting the water and mineral are only taken up by the use of ATP energy, through a more active process.

 Nutritional use

 Phloem of pine trees has been used in Finland and Scandinavia as a substitute food in times of famine and even in good years in the northeast.
-Supplies of phloem from previous years helped stave off starvation in the great famine of the 1860s which hit both Finland and Sweden (Finnish famine of 1866-1868 and Swedish famine of 1867–1869).
+Supplies of phloem from previous years helped stave off starvation in the great famine of the 1860s which hit both Finland and Sweden.
 Phloem is dried and milled to flour (pettu in Finnish) and mixed with rye to form a hard dark bread, bark bread.
 The least appreciated was silkko, a bread made only from buttermilk and pettu without any real rye or cereal flour.
 Recently, pettu has again become available as a curiosity, and some have made claims of health benefits.

 Phloem from silver birch has been also used to make flour in the past.